JesusAOchoa/azure-network-protocols/README.md

 - Windows 10 (21H2)
 - Ubuntu Server 20.04

-<h2>High-Level Steps</h2>
+<h2>List Format</h2>

-- Step 1: Create our Resource Group and 2 Virtual Machines (VM) in Microsoft Azure.
-One with Windows 10 and the other with Ubuntu
+- Step 1:Let's begin by setting up a Resource Group and deploying two Virtual Machines (VM) in Microsoft Azure.
+One VM will be running Windows 10, while the other will be running Ubuntu.
-- Step 2: Use Remote Desktop to connect to our Windows 10 Virtual Machine and Install Wireshark
+- Step 2:To establish a connection with our Windows 10 Virtual Machine, we will utilize Remote Desktop.
+Once connected, we can proceed to install Wireshark.
-- Step 3: Open Wireshark and filter for ICMP traffic only.
-Retrieve the private IP address of the Ubuntu VM and attempt to ping it from within the Windows 10 VM and     Observe ping requests and replies within Wireshark.
+- Step 3:Launch Wireshark and apply a filter to display only ICMP traffic.
+Obtain the private IP address of the Ubuntu VM and initiate a ping from the Windows 10 VM to the Ubuntu VM.
+Monitor the ping requests and replies within Wireshark to observe the network activity.
-- Step 4: Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu/Linux VM.
-Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic.
-Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity.
+- Step 4: Start an uninterrupted ping from your Windows 10 VM to your Ubuntu/Linux VM.
+Access the Network Security Group associated with your Ubuntu VM and deactivate the incoming (inbound) ICMP traffic.
+Return to the Windows 10 VM and analyze the ICMP traffic within Wireshark, as well as monitor the command line ping activity.
-Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is using.
-Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working), then stop the ping activity.
+Re-enable ICMP traffic for the Network Security Group assigned to your Ubuntu VM.
+Return to the Windows 10 VM and analyze the ICMP traffic within Wireshark while also monitoring the command line ping activity.
+You should observe that the ping activity has resumed successfully.
+Finally, stop the ongoing ping activity.
-- Step 5: From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address), observe traffic then exit SSH
+- Step 5: Using your Windows 10 VM, establish an SSH connection to your Ubuntu Virtual Machine by using its private IP address.
+Once connected, observe the network traffic within Wireshark.
+After observing the traffic, exit the SSH session.
-- Step 6: From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew) and observe DHCP traffic in Wireshark
+- Step 6:In your Windows 10 VM, try renewing the IP address by using the command line command "ipconfig /renew."
+While performing this action, monitor the DHCP traffic within Wireshark to observe the network activity.
-- Step 7: From your Windows 10 VM within a command line, use nslookup command to see what nike.com is and observe DNS traffic in Wireshark
+- Step 7: Within the command line of your Windows 10 VM, execute the "nslookup" command to retrieve information about "nike.com" and observe the DNS traffic within Wireshark.
-- Step 8: Observe ongoing RDP traffic (tcp.port == 3389) in Wireshark
+- Step 8: Observe all of the ongoing RDP traffic (tcp.port == 3389) in Wireshark
-- Clean up, delete Resource Groups in Azure
+- Clean up and delete all made resources in order to not eat up your Azure credit.

 <h2>Actions and Observations</h2>
 <p>